A bike helmet is the #1 bike accessory you should buy. This article teaches you how to choose a bike helmet based on

 - Standard MTB helmets look like road bike helmets but also feature a visor to protect your face against branches, dirt, and sun.
 Additionally, they better protect your nape.
-They are lightweight and well ventilated but don’t provide full-face protection.
+They are lightweight and well-ventilated but don’t provide full-face protection.

 - Full-face MTB helmets feature a chin protector.
 They are ideal for highly technical terrain like trails and downhills.
 Some full-face helmets have removable chin protectors, so you can use them as a standard MTB helmet.

 - Dirt jump and BMX helmets are niche-specific.
 They look like skateboard helmets–they have a simple round design and average ventilation.
 Thanks to their extended rear side, they better protect the nape.

 Commuter helmets, also sometimes called recreational or urban helmets, are ideal for people who commute to or from school, work, etc., or want an affordable helmet for occasional bike trips.